opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

 3. **Root cause validation**: Both tools confirmed payment token validation as the primary issue, with the product catalog as secondary.
 4. **Actionable insights**: The tools worked together to provide specific error messages and statistical significance, supporting clear remediation recommendations.

-This investigation demonstrates Amazon Q CLI's orchestration of multiple OpenSearch tools: `ListIndexTool` and `IndexMappingTool` for data discovery, `SearchIndexTool` for targeted queries, `DataDistributionTool` for statistical analysis of field patterns, `CountTool` for quantitative assessment, and `LogPatternAnalysisTool` for automated pattern extraction.
+This investigation demonstrates Amazon Kiro CLI's orchestration of multiple OpenSearch tools: `ListIndexTool` and `IndexMappingTool` for data discovery, `SearchIndexTool` for targeted queries, `DataDistributionTool` for statistical analysis of field patterns, `CountTool` for quantitative assessment, and `LogPatternAnalysisTool` for automated pattern extraction.

 The Log Pattern Analysis tool provided precise error pattern identification with exact occurrence counts (63 payment failures, 19 product catalog issues), while the Data Distribution tool offered statistical context that validated the significance of checkout service failures despite lower log volume.
 The combination generated a comprehensive root cause analysis that pinpointed invalid payment tokens as the primary issue affecting gold-tier customers, complete with actionable recommendations for token validation, service dependencies, and monitoring improvements.

 ## Conclusion

-The integration of Amazon Q CLI with OpenSearch's Log Pattern Analysis tool and Data Distribution tool transforms complex log investigation into conversational analysis.
+The integration of Amazon Kiro CLI with OpenSearch's Log Pattern Analysis tool and Data Distribution tool transforms complex log investigation into conversational analysis.
 Through MCP, these tools become accessible via natural language queries, significantly reducing diagnostic complexity.

 **Key benefits demonstrated**: